Asenovgrad: Asen's Fortress

-Asen's Fortress (Асеновата крепост) is located 2 km from the town proper, in Rhodope mountains.
+Asen's Fortress is located 2 km from the town proper, in Rhodope Mountains.
 The fortress has existed since the time of the Thracians, and during the Middle Ages was a main strategic point.
 The fortress is named after king Ivan Asen II.
-The church St Bogoroditsa Petrichka (Света Богородица Петричка) is the only wholly preserved building in the complex.
+The Church of the Holy Mother of God is the only wholly preserved building in the complex.
 In 1991 after a full restoration of the church, it begin to function as an orthodox temple.

 The fortress is among the top 100 National tourist sights of Bulgaria and it is open during the entire year to visitors.
 Thousands of people and tourist walk to the top daily to take photographs, to relax and to see the beautiful view.

 Paleontological museum

 The paleontological museum in the city is affiliated with the National Museum of Natural History in Bulgaria.
 It was founded in 1990 and has one of the largest paleontological collections in the country.
 Among the exhibits there are saber-toothed tiger, tiger metailurus, deinotherium, bear – indarctos and others.